 Users can switch between sessions by clicking each of the windows in turn, or by using the taskbar.
 If the browser closes, the session windows remain open.

 International client sessions

-When using the Session Configuration Manager utility to create or edit client profiles, configure these multilingual options to meet the language needs of your users:
+When using the Session Configuration Manager to create or edit client profiles, configure the following multi-lingual options to meet the language needs of your users: